The Sunridge Veterinary Clinic Team

 Alanah (Registered Animal Health Technologist /Veterinary Nurse)

 Alanah is a born and raised Calgarian.
 Once she completed high school she found employment at a local horse boarding facility.
 While caring for the horses at the facility, she decided to turn her passion for animals into a career.
 She attended the Animal Nursing program at Old's College and graduated the spring of 2015.
 She completed her practicum in Victoria, BC then returned to Calgary where she was immediately hired by Sunridge Veterinary Clinic.
 Alanah has had a variety of pets over the years and now shares her home with a beautiful, sweet husky cross named Mya and her rescue cat, Mabel.

 Mitchell (Registered Animal Health Technologist /Veterinary Nurse)

 Mitchell was born in Kelowna BC, where he spent most of his formative years learning and growing.
 Mitchell's love for animals stems from his hero, the late Steve Irwin, who he wishes he could have met.
 He moved with his family to Calgary in 2010 when his father got offered a job opportunity.
-Helping animals has always been his dream, so after he graduated high school he spent a year working as much as possible, so that he could afford to pursue that dream.
-Mitchell attended the Animal Health Technician course at Fairview College and graduated in 2017.
+Helping animals has always been his dream, so after graduating high school, he attended the Animal Health Technician course at Fairview College, and graduated in 2017.
 He has worked at many clinics over the past few years, each teaching him different techniques and methods related to medicine.
 Mitchell used to volunteer at AARCS animal rescue in his spare time, but he now devotes all of his energy and attention towards the Sunridge Veterinary Clinic team.
 Mitchell has had many pets in his life, most of which were rodents and reptiles.
 He currently lives with his 2 roommates and his pet Sunglow Corn Snake Mike.